ThomasLatham/fantasy-art-forever/laboratory/commandCenter/plan.md

 - [ ] migrate from Next.js to something else (probably Express via some hosting service) because the calls to the create-Instagram-post endpoint are timing out
+  - started with Cyclic, but the CI kept failing without descriptive errors
+  - now trying with Render

 ## Hurdles Overcome
 Here we keep track of obstacles faced and overcome during development.